jfpatrick/pyqt-tutorial/docs/source/fast/7-testing.rst

 Linting
 =======

-.. note:: This section is incomplete.
+.. warning:: This section is incomplete.

 Linting is the process of automatically checking your Python code for typos, bugs and code smells.